Novogrudok: 13th century

-In the 13th century, the Kievan Rus disintegrated due to Asian nomadic incursions, which climaxed with the Mongol horde's Siege of Kiev (1240), resulting in the sack of Kiev and leaving a regional geopolitical vacuum in which the East Slavs splintered along pre-existing tribal lines and formed several independent, competing principalities.
+In the 13th century, Kievan Rus' disintegrated due to Asian nomadic incursions, which climaxed with the Mongol horde's Siege of Kiev (1240), resulting in the sack of Kiev.
+This left a regional geopolitical vacuum in which the East Slavs splintered along pre-existing tribal lines and formed several independent, competing principalities.
 It is known that even prior to Mindaugas' arrival, there was a Catholic church in Novogrudok.

+Maciej Stryjkowski asserts that Ringold's father, Algimunt, ruled in Novogrudok over all Rus' and Lithuania, starting from Vilija River up to Starodub, Chernigov, Turau and Karachaev, as well as all of Podlasie with its adjacent castles, Brest, Mielnik, Drohiczyn, etc., holding them in peaceful tenure.

-Mindaugas son Vaišvilkas ruled Novogrudok.
+Mindaugas' son Vaišvilkas ruled Novogrudok.
 Novogrudok was one of Mindaugas' residences.
 Some identify Novogrudok as Lithuania's first capital, later the Grand Duchy of Lithuania, however, this is refuted by the fact that Voruta is the only contemporary mention of a possible early Lithuanian capital ruled by Mindaugas.
 Voruta's most likely location has been identified as Šeimyniškėliai mound.
 The Great Russian Encyclopedia states that Mindaugas' state had no permanent capitals, but his early residence was Black Rus', whose center was Novogrudok.
 Encyclopædia Britannica mentions only the following Lithuanian capitals: Kernavė, Trakai and Vilnius, excluding Novogrudok from the list.

 During the 16th century, three centuries after the events, Maciej Stryjkowski was the first, in his chronicle, to propose the theory that Novogrudok was the capital of the 13th-century state.
 Vaišvilkas, the son and successor of Mindaugas, took monastic vows in Lavrashev Monastery near Novgorodok and founded an Orthodox convent there.
 The enmity between Mindaugas and his relatives, who were refuged in Volhynia, led to a great war with the Kingdom of Galicia–Volhynia, which made several major campaigns against the city.
 These campaigns forced Mindaugas to ally with the Livonian Order.
 In 1253, Mindaugas was crowned king of Lithuania on behalf of the Pope.
 Vaišvilkas made peace on behalf of his father with the Kingdom of Galicia–Volhynia and handed over Novogrudok and all Lithuanian cities to Roman Danylovich.
 After breaking the peace in 1258, Vaišvilkas again became a duke in Novogrudok, and then passed it along with the entire country to Shvarn.
 The Golden Horde Tatars repeatedly attacked Novogrudok in 1255, 1274, and finally in 1279.